chrisgrieser/nvim-genghis/README.md

    behavior can be disabled with the config `fileOperations.autoAddExt = false`.)
 2. If the new filename includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing intermediate folders.
-3. All movement and renaming commands update `import` statements to the renamed file (if the LSP supports `workspace/willRenameFiles`).
+3. All movement and renaming commands update `import` statements, if the LSP supports `workspace/willRenameFiles`.

 ### Copy operations
 - `copyFilename`: Copy the filename.